vedantkulkarni/MealsApp/README.md

 ## About The Project

 This is a standalone project made completely out of curiosity.
-Meals App displays a list ### of meals and provides the list of required ingridients for each meal.
+Meals App displays a list of meals and provides all the required ingridients for each meal.
  Also , all meals can be favourited , which then appear in the favourites tab.

-## Built With
+## Built With�

 <p align="left">
 <a href="https://flutter.dev/" target="_blank"><img src="https://img.icons8.com/color/48/000000/flutter.png" width="45" height="45"/> </a>